tsinghua-fib-lab/Awesome-Large-Reasoning-Model/readme.md

 #### 4.1 Optimizing Pre-trained LLM: Supervised Fine-tuning

+- Reasonbert: Pre-trained to reason with distant supervision (10 Sep 2021)

+- On the impact of fine-tuning on chain-of-thought reasoning (22 Nov 2024)

 #### 4.2 Optimizing Pre-trained LLM: Reinforcement Learning

+- Training language models to follow instructions with human feedback (4 Mar 2022)
+- Training a helpful and harmless assistant with reinforcement learning from human feedback (12 Apr 2022)
+- Constitutional ai: Harmlessness from ai feedback (15 Dec 2022)

 #### 4.3 Enhancing Multi-step Reasoning with Outcome Reward Model